1 - How are Standards created?

 2 - What about Intellectual Property?

 PICMG enforces a strict Intellectual Property Policy, which is designed to uncover any intellectual property that might become part of a standard or specification.
 The owner of any relevant IP must declare that IP, followed by a declaration of his or her licensing intentions.
 The committee proceeds with that knowledge, incorporating the IP or not as it sees fit.
 All Executive and Associate members are bound by this policy.
 All PICMG members, as a condition of membership, agree to license any “necessary” IP under RAND (Reasonable and Non-Discriminatory) terms to anyone who wants a license.
 “Necessary” IP is IP that is required to implement the standard.
-To date, no PICMG standard requires any license or royalty to build or operate.
 Individuals participating in a technical subcommittee are not expected to understand their company’s entire IP portfolio, but are expected to disclose any relevant patents they are personally aware of.

 3 - How do I get a copy of a PICMG specification?